code-cody-418/code-cody-418/README.md

 - **Bootcamp Assistant Instructor:** As a bootcamp instructor I helped students build web applications using a modified MERN stack.

 - **Freelance Programmer on Upwork:** Worked with clients to build websites and web applications often times utlizing WebGL.

+### Past Projects:
+- **[XP-Exercise:](https://github.com/Brody-code-designer/XP-Exercise)** A game that encourages exercise by following along with 3D avatars.
+Tools used include React, React-Three/Fiber, and React Bootstrap.

+- **[AlienGram:](https://github.com/now-in-orbit/alien-gram)** A social media website created with a group while at coding bootcamp.
+Tools include React, Express, Redux, Bootstrap, Docker, TypeScript, and much more. https://bit.ly/alien-gram

+- **Secret Code:** A personal blog for coding tips, tricks, and secrets.
+The primary tool used to develop this site is WordPress and a Blocksy theme.

+- **Saiyan Web Dev:** A personal website I developed at a coding CNM Web Development Bootcamp.
+Tools used include HTML, CSS, Vanilla JavaScript, Bootstrap, and jQuery.

 ### Cool Things About Me